 Executive Summary

-The Philadelphia Naval Shipyard represents one of the most significant asbestos exposure sites in American history.
+The Philadelphia Naval Shipyard represents one of the most significant toxic exposure sites in American history.[1]
 Between 1941 and 1945, the shipyard reached peak employment of 40,000+ workers engaged in intensive ship construction and repair operations.
-Asbestos was used extensively throughout naval vessels and shipyard operations—in pipe insulation, boiler jackets, gaskets, valve packing, deck coverings, and bulkhead insulation.
+The mineral was used extensively throughout naval vessels and shipyard operations—in pipe insulation, boiler jackets, gaskets, valve packing, deck coverings, and bulkhead insulation.
 Multiple trade classifications faced direct exposure, including pipefitters, boilermakers, welders, insulators, and electricians.
 Mesothelioma diagnoses continue appearing among former PNS workers today.
 Pennsylvania law provides a 2-year statute of limitations for mesothelioma claims from diagnosis, and former workers may pursue compensation through trust funds, lawsuits, and VA benefits.
 Our firm has recovered millions for affected workers and their families.

 Key Facts About Philadelphia Naval Shipyard Asbestos Exposure

-• 40,000+ workers employed at peak WWII capacity
+- 40,000+ workers employed at peak WWII capacity

-• Facility operated continuously from 1776 through 1996
+- Facility operated continuously from 1776 through 1996

-• Asbestos found in 90%+ of naval vessels constructed during 1941-1945
+- ACM found in 90%+ of naval vessels constructed during 1941-1945

-• Pipe insulation contained 85% chrysotile asbestos
+- Pipe insulation contained 85% chrysotile fiber

-• Boiler jackets used friable asbestos insulation
+- Boiler jackets used friable toxic insulation

-• Exposure latency period: 20-50 years post-contact
+- Exposure latency period: 20-50 years post-contact

-• Pennsylvania statute of limitations: 2 years from diagnosis
+- Pennsylvania statute of limitations: 2 years from diagnosis

-• Over $30 billion available through asbestos trust funds
+- Over $30 billion available through asbestos trust funds

-• Veterans may qualify for additional VA disability benefits
+- Veterans may qualify for additional VA disability benefits

-• Specific exposed trades: pipefitters, boilermakers, welders, insulators, electricians, machinists, painters
+- Specific exposed trades: pipefitters, boilermakers, welders, insulators, electricians, machinists, painters

-• Philadelphia Navy Yard transitioned to civilian use in 1996
+- Philadelphia Navy Yard transitioned to civilian use in 1996

-• Site remediation for asbestos contamination ongoing
+- Site remediation for ACM contamination ongoing

 What Was the Philadelphia Naval Shipyard's Role in American Naval History?